Deep Linking Basics: Deep Links are Just Links

 A Link is a URL, and a URL is a URI

 This is hopefully where the dots will start to connect.
 In mobile, the term “URI” is flung around often, but most folks don’t know what this is or how it relates to everyday links.

 In programming, a URI (Uniform Resource Identifier) is just a string of characters to identify the name of a resource on a network.
 A URI is just another address in the world.

-But, the most common URI out there is the URL, a Uniform Resource Locator, which we have now discussed at length.
-URIs are not just limited to this so when you hear “URI scheme” or “URI” you should know that people are actually just talking about garden variety links, the same type you likely use in email campaigns, affiliate promotions and on social media to promote products or your app.
+But the most common URI out there is the URL, a Uniform Resource Locator, which we have discussed at length.
+URIs are not just limited to this so when you hear “URI scheme” or “URI” you should know that people are actually just talking about garden variety links, the same type you likely use in email campaigns, affiliate promotions, and on social media to promote products or your app.

 Let’s put our knowledge into practice and look at a link:

 This is a URL or “link”.
 It has two main components, separated by a colon.

 Protocol Identifier (Scheme)